Ad Creatives: 15 High-Converting Patterns

 For campaign planning, the PAS structure fits well alongside other campaign frameworks that help teams map message to funnel stage.

-3. Before-and-After Visual Transformations with 4.2x ROAS
+3. Before-and-After Visual Transformations

 Before-and-after creative works when the “after” is instantly legible.
 If the viewer has to study the frame to understand the outcome, the ad has already lost speed.